/ Blog

 Marketing Content Specialist

 Benjamin holds a master's degree from the University of Zurich and has many years of experience as a writer and editor.
-At Neho, he researches current events and trends in the real estate industry and translates them into easily understood blog articles.
+At Neho and Strike, he researches current events and trends in the real estate industry and translates them into easily understood blog articles.

 You have successfully subscribed to our newsletter